dwkim78/ASTRiDE/README.md

 ### v?.?.?
 - real-time training of an outlier model to detect streaks?
+    - Tested with several different clustering algorithms (e.g. Birch, KMeans, AgglomerativeClustering, etc.), and it works well for clear outliers but not for nearby outliers (strictly speaking, they are not even outliers).
+In other words, it detects long and thin streaks easily, but for short and rather thick streaks, it fails to detect while the current method using morphological parameters detects both kinds.
+    - Nevertheless, it is possible to use clustering methods as supplementary detection methods for long streaks.

 ### v0.2.11
 - remove unnecessary image files for PyPi distribution